 4. Turn right and follow the track to the corner of the plantation where the track splits in different directions.
 At this junction turn left and continue along the wide stony track.
-This is the boundary between Woodbury and Colaton Raleigh commons.

 5. Halfway along the wide stony track turn right onto a grassy track (If you reach Uphams plantation you have gone too far!).